Wolf awoke on the Raven's bed. He heard voices talking in the background and realized the Wolverine held his hand.

 Willow could see a second big man approaching behind on the right rear quarter of her horse.
 Then a third man approaching on her left side.
 That was all she needed to know.
 The man in front reached to grab the reins and Willow gently grabbed the horse's mane.
 As soon as the man in the rear was in range she kicked back on the right and yelled 'Kick'.
 A rear hoof the size of a dinner plate sent the man flying into a tree where he crumpled to the ground.
 Using her grip on the horse's mane she sent it into a spin to the right and it kicked the man on the left.
 Before he started moving the horse had bit the hand of the man with the gun; severing the tips of his fingers.

 The Willow was off the horse immediately.
-Now that surprise was gone she had to attack the two men still standing with everything she had.
-The man with the gun was her first target; she kicked the man in the hand that was holding the gun, sending it flying.
+With surprise gone she attacked the two men still standing with everything she had.
+The man with the gun was her first target; she kicked the man in the hand that held the gun, sending it flying.
 She then delivered two punches to the side of his head, and was about to deliver a hard kick when she was punched in the back of her head.

-The first man was about to hit the Willow when an arrow appeared struck through his arm, and he screamed like a child.
+The third man was about to hit the Willow when an arrow appeared struck through his arm, and he screamed like a child.
 The Raven rode into view with his bow drawn at the ready, saying, "Freeze or I'll shoot again."
-The two men still able to move, didn't.
+The two men still able to move didn't.

 "I see you've been busy," the Raven said to the Willow.